 “Because information flows faster and more freely than ever, and because we are better connected than ever, the barriers to learning are being dismantled.
 We share what we learn instantly and, generally, without restrictions.
 How we learn, and whom we learn from, has been transformed.
 Our reliance upon anointed experts and authority figures has diminished, while our capacity to learn from each other has spiralled.”

-Yong Zhao – Leading Modern Learning: A Blueprint for Vision-Driven Schools (McTighe, Curtis)
+Zhao, Yong quoted in Leading Modern Learning: A Blueprint for Vision-Driven Schools (McTighe, Curtis) Solution Tree, 2015.

-Phil McRae – The Politics of Personalization in the 21st Century
+McRae, Phil.
+The Politics of Personalization in the 21st Century.

-David Price – OPEN: How We’ll Work, Live and Share in the Future
+Price, Price OPEN: How We’ll Work, Live and Learn in the Future.
+Crux Publishing, 2013.